-NOTE: If more than one Type 2 structure is provided by an SMBIOS implementation, each structure shall include the Number of Contained Object Handles and Contained Object Handles fields to specify which system elements are contained on which boards.
-If a single Type 2 structure is provided and the contained object information is not present , or if no Type 2 structure is provided, then all system elements identified by the SMBIOS implementation are associated with a single motherboard.
+NOTE If more than one Type 2 structure is provided by an SMBIOS implementation, each structure shall include the Number of Contained Object Handles and Contained Object Handles fields to specify which system elements are contained on which boards.
+If a single Type 2 structure is provided and the contained object information is not present, or if no Type 2 structure is provided, all system elements identified by the SMBIOS implementation are associated with a single motherboard.

-Table 12 - Baseboard (or Module) Information (Type 2) Structure
+Table 12 - Baseboard (or Module) Information (Type 2) structure

-Offset Name Length Value Description 00h Туре BYTE 2 Baseboard Information Indicator 01h Length BYTE Varies Length of the structure, at least 08h 02h Handle WORD Varies 04h Manufacturer BYTE STRING Number of Null terminated string 05h Product BYTE STRING Number of Null terminated string 06h Version BYTE STRING Number of Null terminated string 07h Serial Number BYTE STRING Number of Null terminated string 08h Asset Tag BYTE STRING Number of a null-terminated string 09h Feature Flags BYTE Bit Field A collection of flags that identify features of this baseboard.
-See 7.3.1.
+Offset Name Length Value Description 00h Туре BYTE 2 Baseboard Information indicator 01h Length BYTE Varies Length of the structure, at least 08h 02h Handle WORD Varies 04h Manufacturer BYTE STRING Number of null-terminated string 05h Product BYTE STRING Number of null-terminated string

-This information is "not present" if either the Length of the Type 2 structure is less than 14 (0Eh) or if the Number of Contained Object Handles field at offset 0Dh is set to 0.
+This information is "not present" if either the Length of the Type 2 structure is less than 14 (0Eh) or the Number of Contained Object Handles field at offset 0Dh is set to 0.

-Offset Name Length Value Description 0Ah Location in Chassis BYTE STRING Number of a null-terminated string that describes this board's location within the chassis referenced by the Chassis Handle (described below in this table).
-NOTE: This field supports a CIM_Container class mapping where: LocationWithinContainer is this field.
+Offset Name Length Value Description 06h Version BYTE STRING Number of null-terminated string 07h Serial Number BYTE STRING Number of null-terminated string 08h Asset Tag BYTE STRING Number of a null-terminated string 09h Feature Flags BYTE Bit Field Collection of flags that identify features of this baseboard; see 7.3.1 0Ah Location in Chassis ВҮТЕ STRING Number of a null-terminated string that describes this board's location within the chassis referenced by the Chassis Handle (described below in this table) NOTE: This field supports a CIM_Container class mapping where: LocationWithinContainer is this field.
 GroupComponent is the chassis referenced by Chassis Handle.
 PartComponent is this baseboard.
-0Bh Chassis Handle WORD Varies The handle, or instance number, associated with the chassis in which this board resides (see 7.4) 0Dh Board Type BYTE ENUM Identifies the type of board (see 7.3.2) 0Eh Number of Contained Object Handles (n) BYTE Varies Identifies the number (0 to 255) of Contained Object Handles that follow 0Fh Contained Object Handles n WORDs Varies A list of handles of other structures (for example, Baseboard, Processor, Port, System Slots, Memory Device) that are contained by this baseboard
+0Bh Chassis Handle WORD Varies Handle, or instance number, associated with the chassis in which this board resides (see 7.4) 0Dh Board Type BYTE ENUM Type of board (see 7.3.2) 0Eh Number of Contained Object Handles (n) BYTE Varies Number (0 to 255) of Contained Object Handles that follow 0Fh Contained Object Handles n WORDs Varies List of handles of other structures (for example, Baseboard, Processor, Port, System Slots, Memory Device) that are contained by this baseboard

-7.3.1 Baseboard - Feature Flags
+7.3.1 Baseboard - feature flags